RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ## Detailed Commit Updates:

+### Update on 6-15-2023:
+* Running multiple versions of the multidimensional unfolding (testing up to 5D)
+* Starting to implement new smearing function
+* Testing new Missing Mass Cuts to the generated events
+* File name is now up to "Gen_Cuts_V1_1"

 ### Update on 6-2-2023:
 * Updated the code to use Q2-y bins and fixed many issues with the code